 The Board and the Town's Traffic Peer Review Consultant reviewed materials concerning emergency access, vehicle turning radius and accessibility requirements.
-The site is interconnected with sidewalks and the design of the Building 100-A/B passageway further promotes walkability.
+The site is interconnected with sidewalks and the design of the Building 100-A/B passageway connecting Subdistrict B to Subdistrict A further promotes walkability.
 The Project includes the EV features of ZBL Section 6B.5.3 f) 6.
 After consideration of the record, the comments of the public and input from the Town's Peer Review Consultants, committees and departments, the Board finds that the Project meets the design guidelines of ZBL Section 6B5.3.